josmar-crwdstffng/angular/aio/content/tutorial/toh-pt5.md

 Previously, the parent `HeroesComponent` set the `HeroDetailComponent.hero` property and the `HeroDetailComponent` displayed the hero.

-`HeroesComponent` doesn't do that anymore.
+`HeroesComponent` does not do that anymore.
 Now the router creates the `HeroDetailComponent` in response to a URL such as `~/detail/11`.

 The `HeroDetailComponent` needs a new way to obtain the hero-to-display.